plewis/plewis.github.io/botany/botany2026.md

 | TOI-6            | 2.
 Students will be able to design or conduct an experiment or analysis suitable to test a scientific hypothesis and be able to interpret the results | LO1,LO9 | Laboratory exercises/reports |
 | TOI-6            | 3.
 Students will be able to solve problems described verbally, graphically, symbolically, or numerically | LO2,LO3,LO4,LO5,LO9 | Laboratory reports, lecture exams |
 | TOI-6 lab        | Through application-based experiences using the scientific method, students will be able to identify problems, make observations, analyze data, interpret data, and develop models or explanations | LO1, LO9 | Laboratory experiments and reports |

-### Attendance in lab and lecture

-Attending all lectures and labs is important because this is the only way to obtain the material on which you will be tested.

-### Due dates and late policy

-You are expected to be present for all quizzes and exams and to turn in assignments on the dates listed in the course schedule above.
-Late assignments will be penalized 20% for every day beyond the deadline unless an extension is arranged at least 24 hours before the deadline.
-Makeup exams will only be given in cases of family emergencies or illness, and the lecture instructor must be consulted prior to the exam.

 ### Exams